zlatanvasovic/hackwork/README.md

 By default it's `development`.
 You should set it per your needs.

-### Settings
+### Helpers

+Hackwork has some helpers, e.g. to make layout.
+All of them are within `core/helpers/` and they're imported to `core/hackwork.php`.

+## Configuration

 Server configuration is in the `core/helpers/config.php`.
 You should edit it to adjust the settings.

-#### Compression
+### Compression

 Pages loads faster with compression, so Hackwork enables it by default.

-#### Default charset
+### Default charset

 There is a charset definition to ensure right charset is used everywhere.
 Hackwork sets default charset to UTF-8.

-#### Default timezone
+### Default timezone

 PHP requires default timezone for proper working of time functions.
 Hackwork sets default timezone to UTC.

-### Helpers

-Hackwork has some helpers, e.g. to make layout.
-All of them are within `core/helpers/` and they're imported to `core/hackwork.php`.

 ## Layouts